A slice of gluten-free toasted baguette topped with tomato, mozzarella, basil and balsamic glaze.

 Ingredient Notes

 • Tomatoes – I like to use celebrity tomatoes, better boy tomatoes, or roma tomatoes that you find on the vine at the grocery store.
-They’re a beautiful bright red color and have a firm texture.
-You can also use cherry tomatoes or grape tomatoes chopped in half for this recipe.
-I’d just avoid using beefsteak tomatoes since the skin can be tough and the insides seed-heavy.
+Cherry tomatoes or grape tomatoes cut in half also work well.
+Avoid beefsteak tomatoes as the skin can be tough and the insides are seed-heavy.

 Step-by-Step instructions